Cap-go/capacitor-updater/README.md

 ### Contributors

-[jamesyoung1337](https://github.com/jamesyoung1337) Thanks a lot for your guidance and support, it was impossible to make this plugin work without you.
+[jamesyoung1337](https://github.com/jamesyoung1337) Thank you so much for your guidance and support, it was impossible to make this plugin work without you.